shamam99/shamam99/README.md

 Hello my friends,
-Here with you shamam and its humble library. shamam specializes in information systems, but her passion and love for computers and technology exceeds the limits of specialization.
-Therefore, in this simple library, you will find various files of projects and codes in various disciplines related to computers, its materials and programming languages.
+Here with you shamam and its humble library.
+A Data Analyst with high technical expertise and skills in data analysis within machine learning and artificial intelligence.
+Passionate and interested in Deep Learning technologies, and hard working on using these technologies to improve the user experience in various sectors.
+Interest and focus on developing smart cities and industrial automation.
+Always passionate about research, guiding and teaching students, and helping others.
-So I hope to use it with absolute comfort, with what suits you honestly.
+So I hope to use it with absolute comfort.
 I am always available for any inquiries.